Patient information: HIV and pregnancy (Beyond the Basics)

 Women who have HIV should talk to their HIV specialist and an obstetrician before trying to become pregnant.
 Some HIV medications are not safe to take during pregnancy, and it may be necessary to switch before trying to conceive.
 It is also important to take your HIV medications regularly.
 Women who have complete viral suppression (no virus detected in their blood) have a much lower risk of passing HIV to their baby than women who have virus detected in their blood.

 A number of studies have been done to better understand how HIV infection and HIV treatment affect the health of women and infants.
 Pregnancy does not appear to worsen HIV or increase the risk of death from HIV.
 It is not clear if HIV or HIV treatments increase the risk of pregnancy complications, such as prematurity, low birth weight, and stillbirth.
 However, it is very clear that certain HIV medications, such as zidovudine (ZDV or AZT) and other medications that cross the placenta, can significantly reduce the risk that the infant will become infected with HIV when the medication is taken during pregnancy and labor, and then given to the infant after delivery.
 That is why HIV treatment guidelines strongly recommend a combination of medications to prevent the transmission of HIV to an infant from an HIV-infected mother.
-Generally, zidovudine is given with other medications for HIV as part of a three-drug regimen.
-Some HIV medications, such as efavirenz, should not be used among women who are planning pregnancy.
 (See 'HIV medication regimens' below.)